Are lease options legal in the UK and are they a good idea?

 There are reasons for it, but the option fee is only a part of the option contract.
 Before the property can change ownership, the final option contract price needs to change hands.
 This is called exercising the option, (see below).

-Option needs to be exercised for the property to be purchased
+The option needs to be exercised for the property to be purchased

 In order for the property to be ultimately purchased by the ‘buyer’, the option contract must be “exercised“.